-A mixture of both resistance bands and free weights are essential to any serious home gym.
-However one needs to start somewhere, and for some that will be with resistance bands while others should go the more macho route with free weights.
+A mixture of both resistance bands and free weights is essential to any serious home gym.
+However, one needs to start somewhere.
+And some will find more utility in resistance bands, while others should go the more traditional route with free weights.

-In the left corner, a stretchy, impossibly thin contender.
-In the right, the heavy, steel standby.
+In the left corner, is a stretchy, impossibly thin contender.
+In the right corner, the heavy, steel standby.

 “Ding, ding.”